How-To Guides

 ollama rm qwen2.5:32b-old

 We recommend checking for model updates monthly.
 The open-source model ecosystem moves fast — Hugging Face’s 2025 State of Open LLMs Report tracked 47 major model releases in Q1 2025 alone.
-Not every update matters for your use case, but capability improvements in summarization and structured extraction have been significant.
+Not every update matters for your use case, but capability improvements in summarization and structured extraction have been significant across the last year, and some updates (like Qwen 2.5 → Qwen 3 when it lands) will be worth adopting immediately.

 Ready to deploy private AI?